JetBrains/kotlin-web-site/docs/tutorials/javascript/getting-started-idea/getting-started-with-intellij-idea.md

 }
 ```

-We now need an HTML page to load the code which we'll create as `index.html`.
+We now need an HTML page to load the code, so we'll create a file called `index.html`.
 If you want more information on how Kotlin compiles to JavaScript and the output generated, check out the
 [Kotlin to JavaScript](../kotlin-to-javascript/kotlin-to-javascript.html) tutorial.

 ```html